sparrowcode/sparrowcode.io-content/en/tutorials/tipkit.md

 TipView(tip) { action in

    if action.id == "reset-password" {
-      // Do what we need to do by pressing
+      // Do what you need to do by pressing
    }
 }
 ```